gnunn-gitops/standards/folders.md

 * __Do__ prefer a multi-folder and/OR multi-repo structure over multi-branch, i.e do not use branching to hold different sets of files (i.e. dev in one branch, test in another).
 This does not preclude the use of branches for features, this is stating that there should not be permanent branches for clusters or environments.
 * __Do__ minimize specific gitops tool (ArgoCD, ACM, etc) dependencies as much as possible
 * __Do__ put dependent applications manifests in the same manifests repo when managed by the same team.
 A microservice or 3 tier app that is composed of multiple deployments and managed by the same team would likely be in the same repo. __Do not__ put independent applications or applications managed by different teams in the same repo.

-## Assumptions

-* As per the tools standards, this folder structure is dependent on kustomize.
-No thought is given to Helm or other alternatives at this time.
-* A lesser used feature of kustomize is its ability to leverage remote repos, i.e. specify a base or overlay from a separate repo.
-This can be used to isolate environmental configurations in separate repos without duplicating yaml
-* This document is priomarily focused on the Application use case, another use case is using GitOps for cluster configuration.
-Some of what is described here may be relevant to both however it may be desirable to use an alternative folder structure.

 ## More On Why Not Environment Branches?